Claim compensation for childhood sexual abuse

 It's a tragic fact that not every child is provided with a safe and nurturing environment by family members or other adults in their lives.

-If you experienced childhood sexual abuse, even if it was a long time ago, we can help you make a claim for compensation.
+If you experienced sexual abuse as a child, even if it was a long time ago, we can quickly tell you if you're entitled to compensation and help you make a claim.

 You can speak to our experienced solicitors in complete confidence and with no obligation.
 If you decide to proceed with a claim, we'll support you through the whole process.
 Please contact Sam or Rob for an initial consultation.